-Many retailers have quickly and successfully navigated the challenges of the last two years, to a place where they are now equipped with many of the right tools required to seamlessly serve their customers across whichever touch points or platforms they prefer.
+Many retailers have quickly and successfully navigated the challenges of the last few years, to a place where they are now equipped with many of the right tools required to seamlessly serve their customers across whichever touch points or platforms they prefer.

 As learned pandemic behaviors become the default setting for millions of consumers around the globe, brands have continued serving customers via click and collect and curbside pickup, simultaneously processing online returns in-store too.